Fan Fic / Total Drama Island, by Gilbert and Sullivan

 Interested parties can read the web-based version here

-or get the PDF version here
+or the downloadable PDF version here

 Other troped works by this author include: